robsontenorio/laravel-tdd-docs/README.md

 # Background

-TDD is a great way to develope software.
+TDD is a great way to develop software.
 The development workflow is clean and fluid.
 And, if you use the BDD approach  (Given, When, Then) to do it you have a good code readability, what give us a opportunity to documentate it very easely.

 As we know [BEHAT](http://behat.org/en/latest/guides.html) uses BDD approach to write its tests (Given, When, Then).
 This is a great way to understand what happens to the software.